 Time Required: Under 2 hours

 Respect for the American flag extends beyond pledges of allegiance.
 When it is time for a flag to stop flying, it still must be removed and stored with honor.
-Keep your retired American flag stored properly and neatly with this DIY flag display case.
+This guide will show you how to build a flag case so you can keep your retired American flag stored properly and neatly.

 - Trace the inside of the triangle shape onto the polycarbonate.